Seven Lies By Elizabeth Kay

 - …Oh, Jane’s husband seemed really awesome

 - Damn it.
-He gets killed by a drunk driver… and that isn’t a spoiler because it happens in like the first 8% of the book and the foreshadowing of it in the first 4-5%
+He gets killed by a drunk driver… and that isn’t a spoiler because it happens in the first 8% of the book.
+The foreshadowing starts in the first 4-5%.

 - So yeah.
 Actually, that sucked.

 I almost feel like Kay sat down and legit thought that if she took a bunch of despicable characters, and threw them into a horrific plot that had a horrible ending, everyone would love it.
 And reading that sentence, I can see how that could possibly work.